baresi687/react-tasks/README.md

 ## States

-This task is from [React Docs](https://beta.reactjs.org/learn/state-a-components-memory) > State: A Component's Memory<br>
+The first task from this branch is from [React Docs](https://beta.reactjs.org/learn/state-a-components-memory) > State: A Component's Memory<br>

 1. Complete the gallery<br>